 The function doFlash will subtract the Post-Flash reference file, FLSHFILE, from the science image.
-This file has the same dimensions as a full-size science image complete with overscan regions, 1062x1044 for HRC and 4144x2068 for WFC.
+This file has the same dimensions as a full-size science image, 1062x1044 for HRC and 4144x2068 for WFC, allowing for simple image arithmetic on arrays of equal size.
 The appropriate FLSHFILE is selected using the following keywords from the image header: DETECTOR, CCDAMP, CCDGAIN, FLASHCUR and SHUTRPOS.

 First, the success of the Post-Flash exposure is verified by checking the keyword FLASHSTA.
 If any problems were encountered, a comment will be added to the history comments in the SCI extension header.
 The FLSHFILE is then normalized to one second for the appropriate post-flash current level (LOW, MED, HIGH), given by the FLASHCUR keyword.

 The FLSHFILE is then multiplied by the flash duration in seconds (FLASHDUR) and is subtracted from the science image.
 Finally, the mean value of the scaled Post-Flash image is written to the output SCI extension header as the keyword MEANFLSH.